Master's Elementary Teacher Certification Requirements

 Michigan Public Act 18 of 2003 requires all teacher candidates to be certified in CPR (child and adult) and first aid prior to being recommended for teacher certification.
 The legislation stipulates that this training must be completed through the American Red Cross or American Heart Association.

 Michigan Test for Teacher Certification (MTTC)

-The MTTC Basic Skills and subject area tests are designed and administered by the Michigan Department of Education, and are meant to ensure that each certified teacher has the necessary basic skills and subject area knowledge to serve in Michigan schools.
-The MTTC program currently consists of subject-area tests, including the world language tests, and a basic skills test.
+The MTTC Professional Readiness Exam (PRE) and subject area tests are designed and administered by the Michigan Department of Education, and are meant to ensure that each certified teacher has the necessary basic skills and subject area knowledge to serve in Michigan schools.
+The MTTC program currently consists of subject-area tests, including the world language tests, and a Professional Readiness Exam.
 The subject-area tests comprise multiple-choice questions, except for the world language tests, which comprise both multiple-choice questions and two or more constructed-response assignments.
-The Basic Skills test includes multiple-choice questions in reading and mathematics and a constructed-response assignment in writing.
+The PRE includes multiple-choice questions in reading and mathematics and a constructed-response assignment in writing.

-The Basic Skills and Elementary Education tests are offered every month; five times a year in a paper format for $49 and seven times a year at Pearson Testing Centers as an on-line test for $130.
-The subject area tests are offered five times a year in the paper format for a cost of $73.
+The PRE is offered every month; four times a year in a paper format for $50.00 and nine times a year at Pearson Testing Centers as an on-line test for $130.

-Dates and locations of the tests as well as registration information and practice tests are available on the MTTC website: www.mttc.nesinc.com
+Dates and locations of the tests, registration information, and practice tests are available on the MTTC website: www.mttc.nesinc.com

-Elementary Education Test: Elementary MAC students must register and take the Elementary Education test on or before the April test date in the year they complete the program.
+Elementary Education Test: Elementary MAC Teaching Interns must register and take the Elementary Education test on or before the April test date in the year they complete the program.

 Within This Section